Are You Burning Enough Calories For Weight Loss?

 Weight loss is simply calories in verses calories out, right??

 Yes and no…

 I want to be clear…this blog post is about just seeing the numbers on the scale go down.
 I am a big believer in focusing on your performance in your workouts and inches more so than scale weight.
 But there are many women out there (and you might be one) that do need to lose scale weight.
 So this blog post is for the woman who has more than 20 pounds to lose or is over 40% body fat.
-At a later time, I will do a separate post on women that are leaner (those who are around 25-30% body fat) and are looking to take their physique to a new level.

 How do I know I am burning enough calories?

 There is a systematic way to get your correct burn of calories.